cue-lang/cuelang.org/hugo/content/en/docs/howto/constrain-the-sum-of-a-list-of-numbers/index.md

 ---
-title: Constrain the sum of a list of numbers
+title: Constraining the sum of a list of numbers
 authors:
 - jpluscplusm
 tags: